huckbit/pdbops/README.md

 ```

 ### Import a dump
-- Create a folder `import` and insert here all the dump files you want to import.
+- In the folder `import` insert the dump files you want to import.
     **NOTE:** The file must to be in the format `filename.sql`.
 - Launch the script with: